TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 operations at the same time and your application effectively stops until one of those blocking calls completes.

 The solution to this is to shift the execution of the blocking operation to our unbounded, cached threadpool and then shift computation back to the compute pool once the blocking call has completed.
 We'll see code samples for this later as it is quite different between CE2 and CE3.

 ### Semantic blocking

 Of course, we do also need the ability to tell fibers to wait for conditions to be fulfilled.
 If we can't call thread blocking operations (eg Java/Scala builtin locks, semaphores, etc) then what can we do?
 At this point we need to insist on a distinction between thread blocking operations (synchronous I/O, Java locks, semaphores, etc as above) and _semantic_ blocking, where a fiber yields control of the thread it was running on and indicates that it should wait for a condition to be satisfied.

 Cats effect provides various APIs which have these semantics, such as `IO.sleep(duration)`.
-Indeed this is why you must never call `IO(Thread.sleep(duration))` instead, as this is a thread blocking operation, where as `IO.sleep` is only semantically blocking.
+Indeed this is why you must never call `IO(Thread.sleep(duration))` instead, as this is a thread blocking operation whereas `IO.sleep` is only semantically blocking.

 The building block for arbitrary semantic blocking is `Deferred`, which is a purely functional promise that can only be completed once